Castles of the Luberon

 Preserved and standing tall in the middle of the village, Gordes Castle was started in the 11th century and combines medieval and Renaissance architecture in its imposing structure.
 It has a massive fireplace which is a historical monument by itself.
 Gordes Castle hosts art expos and other exhibitions on its top three floors.

 For years the Marquis de Sade’s haunting castle at the top of Lacoste was abandoned.
 De Sade came here in the 17th century to escape the uproar his behaviour sparked in Paris.
-In the 20th century a local man spent 40 years singlehandedly restoring it, and now it is owned by the fashion designer Pierre Cardin.
+In the 20th century a local man spent 40 years singlehandedly restoring it, and this was continued by the fashion designer Pierre Cardin.
 You can’t go inside but you can walk around it and take in the inspiring view over the valley to Bonnieux.
-Cardin has also planted a couple of contemporary, large-scale sculptures outside.
+Cardin has also planted a couple of contemporary sculptures outside.

 Among the most spectacular ruins in Provence is the chateau at La Tour d’Aigues.
 The structure looks like a theatre set, much of the facade at the front is standing on its own, with the central dungeon tower also intact.
 One can see this was probably the most beautiful Renaissance chateau in Provence.
 Today it is used for cultural events and markets.